hit the reset button

 Well, well, well, if it isn’t my old friend, Comparison.

-Coming back to these basics, over and over, is what deepens my understanding of myself and my connection to source.
+Coming back to these basics, over and over, is what deepens my understanding of self and my connection to source.
 It grounds me in my body, reminds me that goodness is always there, and that we really are all doing the best we can—even when life feels like a mess.

 And thank goodness, really, that the practice never ends.